-Technology permeates our lives more and more every day.
-The significant conveniences and advantages this brings are accompanied by equally significant dangers posed by hackers and other cyber threats.
+Technology permeates our lives.
+The significant conveniences and advantages this brings are evident.
+The equally significant dangers posed by hackers and other cyber threats?
+Perhaps less so.
+And yet the dangers are quite real.
 In 2019 alone, the FBI's Internet Crime Complaint Center (IC3) recorded more than $3.5 billion in losses to victims across the United States as the result of cyber crime.

-Cyber security has become critical in effectively detecting and responding to data privacy risks.
-That's why small businesses, mid-sized corporations, government agencies, and educational institutions alike are expanding their pool of cyber security professionals with deep expertise in information security and risk management.
-They understand that their survival depends on protecting themselves from all kinds of cyber attacks.
+Cyber security is critical in effectively detecting and responding to data privacy risks.
+That's why small businesses, mid-sized corporations, government agencies, and educational institutions alike seek cyber security professionals with expertise in information security and risk management.
+They understand that their survival depends on protecting themselves from a broad variety of cyber attacks.

 Cyber security has long embraced people with nontraditional backgrounds.
 Even so, you need expertise to succeed in this field.
-Those with a master's degree and the right amount of work experience will find that career opportunities are vast, with high-paying job prospects across almost every sector, both private and public.
+Those with a master's degree and work experience will find that career opportunities are vast, with high-paying job prospects across private and public sectors.
 A master's in cyber security qualifies you for many of the best jobs available in the field.
-As the website for the University of Tulsa's MS in Cyber Security program notes, with this degree students "master the theory, concepts and techniques of information assurance and network defense in real-world environments."
+As the website for the University of Tulsa's MS in Cyber Security program notes, students with this degree "master the theory, concepts and techniques of information assurance and network defense in real-world environments."

 If you're considering completing a cyber security master's degree, you'll need to know how to gain admission to a program.
 Fortunately, the admission requirements (i.e., prerequisites) for cyber security masters programs tend to be similar, although the application process may differ slightly from one school to the next.